PieroMacaluso/Deep-RL-Autonomous-Systems/master_thesis/toc/README.md

    - Introduction to the chapter
    1. Elements of Reinforcement Learning
       - Introduction
-      - Central concepts regarding fundamentals (e.g. Agent, Environment, Reward)
+      - Central concepts regarding fundamentals (e.g. Agent, Environment, Reward, Return)
+      - Markov Decision Process (MDP)
       - Model-based prevision and control: just a brief introduction to Dynamic Programming and Policy/Value Iteration
       - Model-free prevision and control: a brief introduction to Monte Carlo and TD Learning approaches (SARSA and Q-Learning)
    2. Deep Reinforcement Learning
-      - Introduction and Motivation behind
+      - Introduction and Motivation behind function approximation
       - Value-based methods and Policy Gradient methods
       - Focus and detailed explanation of DDPG and SAC
    3. Related Work